 Singapore's first public housing estate turned hipster neighbourhood with art deco architecture and independent cafes

-What is the best time of year to visit attractions in Singapore?
+When is the best season to visit attractions in Singapore?

 Singapore is year-round but December-June (dry season) is slightly more comfortable for outdoor sightseeing.
 Gardens are always green due to tropical climate.